Which Skin Color Is Better?

 - Creams that contain ingredient Hydroquinone and or Mercury, may cause scars on the skin, irritation, or burning and itchy skin, weaken the skin so much that it cannot be stitched if cut.
 If the chemicals are absorbed into the bloodstream, they may damage kidney, liver or nerves, corneal damage, abnormalities in a newborn baby if used during pregnancy.

-So What Can We do to Alter Our Attitude?
+What Can We do to Alter Our Attitude?

 - Association: Association has power to influence your decisions and lifestyle.
 Surround yourself more with those who do not ask for more than what you are.
 Not people who lower yourself esteem.
 You need those who appreciate you.

 - Build on skills and qualities that will make you more productive and feel better about yourself.
+This has been my best experience.

 - Stick to natural skincare products that can even out and tone skin without harsh chemicals.
 There are reputable companies, organizations like Oriflame that deal in natural result oriented products for skin without changing the color of your skin.